openscopeproject/InteractiveHtmlBom/README.md

 If the button is not on the toolbar
 `Tools -> External Plugins... -> Generate Interactive HTML BOM` also works.

-_In recent nightly builds you can choose to hide the plugin button in pcbnew preferences._
+Note that this menu is only present on builds that have KICAD_SCRIPTING_ACTION_MENU option turned on.
+In recent nightly builds you can choose to hide the plugin button in pcbnew preferences.

 `bom` folder with generated html bom will be created where the board file is saved.
 Html bom page will be automatically opened in default